paguilar/br-pbuilder/README.md

 missing, it creates it using the Makefile's *show-info* target.

-In order to increase the verbosity during the br-pbuilder execution, add the -l N cmdline arg in the Makefile target where it's invoked.
+In order to increase the verbosity during the br-pbuilder execution, add the -l N cmdline arg in Buildroot's main *Makefile*.
 N is the debug level that can be [1-3].

 ## Current status